SwarfRat Enterprises, L.L.C.

 Return To Projects

-Here's a great project for anyone, requiring only a little bit of stock, novice-level skills and a fun afternoon in the shop!
+Here's our second offering of a great project for anyone, requiring only a little bit of stock, novice-level skills and a fun afternoon in the shop!

-Having a dial indicator mounted on the bed of the lathe is extremely handy for so many operations, so we've designed this one which we hope you'll like.
+Having a dial indicator mounted on the bed of the lathe is extremely handy for so many operations, as is a micrometer carriage stop, so we've designed this quick-release clamp, the basics of which will work for either purpose!

-All the work is done on the mill, (except for the quick release stud -- more in a bit) and aside from fasteners, the only material you'll need is five inches (actually less,) of .875 square aluminum stock.
+All the work on the actual clamp is done on the mill, (except for the quick release stud -- more in a bit) and aside from fasteners, the only material you'll need is five inches (actually less,) of 1" x .625" square aluminum stock.

 This is a view of the clamp itself -- as you can see, no biggie.
 There are no compound curves or difficult cuts.
 It's all nice and square.

 If you're worrying about the clamping lever, well, you don't have to make that.
-It's from a bicycle front-wheel quick-release skewer, slightly modified.
+It's from a bicycle seat-post or front-wheel quick-release skewer, slightly modified.

 Here are the plans for the body of the clamp.